Comparing Airlines to Corporate / Charter

 The airlines are huge corporations with a ton of money coming in and in today’s economy, they have created such a need for their services they are not going away.
 This is a form of security for pilots who are hired by a major, because they can count on the company being around for many years.
 Additionally, the airline pilots have Unions backing them that are constantly negotiating for better pay and benefits.
 Because of this, pilots generally have a greater job security and job satisfaction knowing they are not held at the whim of the company leaderships decisions.

 The airlines fly all kinds of routes and depending on the type of aircraft and route you fly, your schedule and time away will be different.
 The typical CONUS trips are 3-4 days away at a time and some companies you may even be home each night after your flight.
-This kind of schedule may not be that hard on the family and when you are off, you are off.
+This kind of schedule may not be that hard on the family and when you are off, you are completely off.

 There is no flight planning or coordinating with users on your part.
 You arrive to the aircraft with everything provided and once your day is complete, you leave.
-If you fly internationally, you will probably be gone for more days at a time, but then you also get more days off at home as a benefit.
+If you fly internationally, you will likely be gone for more days at a time, but then you also get more days off at home as a benefit.

 The scheduling can be tricky at times and depending on the company, you may not know your schedule more then a month out.
+As of this writing, Southwest is the only company that had a different scheduling process then all the others and it seems fairly adjustable.
 Additionally, once scheduled, things generally don’t change unless you initiate it.
-The greater your seniority, the greater your schedule flexibility is, and the more you get to pick and choose the flights you want to fly, on the days you want to work.

 Corporate / Charter